BasicBlocker: ISA Redesign to Make Spectre-Immune CPUs Faster: Speculation in Processors

 The standard separation of fetch from decode also means that {\it every instruction is being speculatively fetched}.
 An instruction fetched in cycle $n$ could be a branch (or other control-flow instruction), but the CPU knows this only after ID decodes the instruction in cycle $n+1$, so IF is speculatively fetching an instruction in cycle $n+1$.
 We emphasize that this behavior is present even on CPUs without branch prediction: the CPU cannot know whether the instruction changes the control flow before decoding it.

-Disabling all speculative execution thus means that every branch must stall fetching until it is executed, and, perhaps even more importantly, that {\it every instruction\/} must stall fetching until it is decoded.
+Disabling all control-flow speculation execution thus means that every branch must stall fetching until it is executed, and, perhaps even more importantly, that {\it every instruction\/} must stall fetching until it is decoded.
 BasicBlocker addresses both of these performance problems, as shown below.